By Steven Ziegler

 1/2 teaspoon salt

-In microwave oven, on medium-high power, melt butter and chocolate in 2-quart microwave-safe bowl, about 3 minutes.
+In a microwave oven, on medium-high power, melt butter and chocolate in 2-quart microwave-safe bowl, about 3 minutes.
 Stir until smooth.
 Mix in granulated sugar, then beat in eggs, one at a time, with wire whisk.

 Mix in vanilla and almond.
 Stir in nuts.
 Combine cake flour, baking powder, and salt and fold into chocolate.
 Spread batter in 9x13" pan lined with baking parchment and bake in preheated oven at 350°F for about 33 minutes.
 Do not overbake; toothpick may have fudgy crumbs on it, but not wet batter.